Just Over the Horizon

 You may look back and find a similar pattern in your own life if you have a number of breaking up experiences to draw upon.
 If you have little or no breaking up experience, it really doesn’t matter.
 Either way, you can logically expect the same positive outcome for yourself as I described and choose to believe it now!

 It’s almost a guarantee that your future life and relationship will be better than what you had before.
-When a forest burns to the ground, the destruct from the fire renews the soil making it more capable of growing better, stronger trees and vegetation than it could before!
-The same happens to us when we go through the emotional wild-fire of breaking up.
+When a forest burns to the ground, the destruction from the fire renews the soil making it more capable of growing better, stronger trees and vegetation than it could before.
+The same happens to us when we go through the emotional wildfire of breaking up.
 It reduces us to what feels like nothing, the fire rages on for what seems like an eternity, but then we eventually emerge stronger and more capable than ever!

 Depending on many factors, each person’s response to breaking up runs through the entire continuum from mild to severe pain.
 My experiences with breaking up have usually been excruciatingly painful.
 This too is both a blessing and a curse.
 It has been a blessing because it has inspired me to look for solutions and want to help others through my books and websites.
 The curse is, of course, the pain.
 But I eventually discovered how to channel the pain toward making positive changes in my life.
 I will tell you about the changes I made later.

 The most difficult times after breaking up are early in the morning, Saturday night, and Sunday afternoon.
 When those dark moments of sadness occur, it’s easy to feel like you’re the only person in the world.
 When you feel this way, it may be comforting for you to think about the millions of people around the world who also just broke up with someone and are feeling exactly the same way as you are.

 This classic song about the fact that everybody hurts may help.